DishaPatil12/LearningGitCodeWithHarry/README.md

-=>ssh-add ~/.ssh/id_rsa   [ Adding your SSH key to the ssh-agent]
+=>ssh-add ~/.ssh/id_rsa   [ Adding your SSH key to the ssh-agent] You have added the SSH private key to SSH agent

-You have added the SSH private key to SSH agent
+Now you have to just deploy this SSH key to your github account

-Now you have to just deploy this SSH key to your github account =>cat ~/.ssh/id_rsa.pub   [This is inside about addition of SSH keys to your account ]
+=>cat ~/.ssh/id_rsa.pub   [This is inside about addition of SSH keys to your account ] Insert this key to the SSH key box